 - Provide a washable material as a barrier on a mat/cot for comfort.
-Options: fitted crib sheet; sheets made for cots/mats; king size pillow case works as a sleeve over a mat; large towels with elastic bands at the corners.
-Washable material cover stays in place on the cot/mat. - Sheets on cots can be left on the cots as long as they do not touch another child's cot when stacking.
+Options: fitted crib sheet; sheets made for cots/mats; king size pillowcase works as a sleeve over a mat; large towels with elastic bands at the corners. - ◆ Washable material cover stays in place on the cot/mat. - Sheets on cots can be left on the cots if they do not touch another child's cot when stacking.